JuliaLang/julia/README.md

 2) Configure lighttpd

-The config file is /etc/lighttpd/lighttpd.conf:
-- Add "mod_scgi" to server.modules
-- Set server.document-root to point to path_to_julia/ui/website
-- Add something like this to the bottom (you can use whatever port you want): scgi.server = (
+The config file is /etc/lighttpd/lighttpd.conf.
+Add "mod_scgi" to server.modules.
+Set server.document-root to point to path_to_julia/ui/website.
+Add something like this to the bottom (you can use whatever port you want):

+    scgi.server = (
       ".scgi" =>
       (( "host" => "127.0.0.1",
-         "port" => 1026
+         "port" => 2001
       ))
     )

-3) Start lighttpd and the julia server:

-   a) sudo /etc/init.d/lighttpd start
+3) Start lighttpd: sudo /etc/init.d/lighttpd start

-   b) your_path_to_julia/julia-release-webserver -p port_num
+4) Start the julia server: your_path_to_julia/julia-release-webserver -p 2001

-4) Open your browser and go to localhost
+5) Point your browser to http://localhost